Garrett Cooper Player Props: Marlins vs. Royals

-The Miami Marlins, including Garrett Cooper and his .487 slugging percentage over his past 10 games, battle starter Zack Greinke and the Kansas City Royals at LoanDepot park, Tuesday at 6:40 PM ET.
+Garrett Cooper -- with an on-base percentage of .184 in his past 10 games, 81 points lower than his season-long percentage -- will be in action for the Miami Marlins versus the Kansas City Royals, with Jordan Lyles on the hill, on June 7 at 6:10 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Royals.
+In his last game he had a hitless performance (0-for-4) against the Royals.

 Garrett Cooper Game Info & Props vs. the Royals